Frantzdy Pierrot

-Frantzdy Pierrot (born 29 March 1995) is a Haitian professional footballer who plays as a forward for Greek Super League club AEK Athens and the Haiti national team.
+Frantzdy Pierrot (/fr/; born 29 March 1995) is a Haitian professional footballer who plays as a forward for Super League Greece club AEK Athens and the Haiti national team.

 Club career

 College and amateur

 Pierrot played two years of college soccer at Northeastern University between 2014 and 2015, before transferring to Coastal Carolina University in 2016, where he played for another two years.

 Pierrot also appeared for USL PDL side Reading United in 2016 and 2017.

 Professional

 On 19 January 2018, Pierrot was selected with the 27th overall pick of the 2018 MLS SuperDraft by Colorado Rapids.
 However, he did not sign with the club.

 On 27 July 2018, Pierrot signed a four-year contract with Belgian First Division A side Mouscron.
 One year later, he joined French Ligue 2 club Guingamp.
 He signed a four-year contract.

 On 3 July 2022, Pierrot signed a three-year contract with Maccabi Haifa of the Israeli Premier League.

 On 10 September 2024, Pierrot signed a three-year contract with AEK Athens.